5125. nun

 Phonetic Spelling: (noon)

-Meaning: to resprout, propagate by shoots, to be perpetual
+1. to resprout, i.e. propagate by shoots

 Strong's Exhaustive Concordance